 More importantly, the research found that those missing the sale became less likely to buy anything at all from the retailer.
 Maybe this is because people were blaming the retailer for what was actually their own fault.
 Maybe it's because people want to avoid any reminders of the great opportunity they missed.

-The research also showed that to overcome the problems, offer customers another opportunity to purchase merchandise on sale.
+The research also showed that you can overcome the problems by offering customers another opportunity to purchase merchandise on sale.
 You still want shoppers to come into your store, so the sale should be on what the regretful shopper will find attractive.
 But if this follow-on sale is on merchandise different what was offered in the big sales event, the amount of the discount does not need to be nearly as deep as what was available in the big sales event.
 That's how to avoid giving away profit needlessly while still maintaining good feelings toward your store and toward what you're selling.

 For your profitability: Sell Well: What Really Moves Your Shoppers